-If you find that your emails have a low open rate, consider sending at a different time or changing up the subject line by adding personalization.
+If, for example, you find that your emails have a low open rate, consider changing up the send time or the subject line by adding personalization.
 Or, if you are not receiving any phone calls or emails in response, you may decide to add an option for recipients to set up an appointment with you to make it easier for them to connect.

-If you can’t see the numbers, it is difficult to understand what is performing well and what needs to be changed.
+If you can’t see the numbers, it’s difficult to understand what’s performing well and what needs to be changed.
 The ability to track your email performance makes a significant and positive impact on your outreach and follow-up strategy.

 High-ticket B2B sales often require a phone call as the best way to qualify leads.
-However, you can still leverage email marketing to enhance a prospect’s experience, increase the number of touches, and improve your chances of connecting.
+However, you can still leverage email marketing.
+Email can enhance a prospect’s experience, increase the number of touches, and improve your chances of connecting.

-The same principles of cold calling also apply to email: just as scripted calls don’t have a place in quality lead generation, bad emails don’t either.
-Use the tools you have as a way to personalize emails, make them relevant to the recipients, and send them in a timely manner.
+The same principles of cold calling also apply to marketing emails: just as scripted calls don’t have a place in quality lead generation, bad emails don’t either.
+Use the tools you have as a way to personalize emails and send them in a timely manner.

 6. Improve trade show follow-up.